About our Ball

 To view the Galabid auction results please click here

-We are delighted to announce we will be returning to Darling Harbour next year, to the brand new International Convention Centre.
+We are delighted to announce we will be returning to Darling Harbour this year, to the brand new International Convention Centre.
 The date we have booked is 3 June 2017 so note the date in your diary now!
+We will be launching a brand new Giant Steps website the beginning of March for this year's ball, so check back soon!

 To view more photos from previous Giant Steps Balls visit our gallery page or Like our Facebook page by clicking on the link at the top of this page.